 In December 2009, Trimel acquired assets of Keldman Healthcare A/S, which has subsequently been rebranded as TriVair™ .
 TriVair™ is an award-winning single-use unit-dose dry powder inhalation drug delivery platform with applications for both nasal and pulmonary dosing.
 TriVair™'s patented drug delivery technology may provide significant benefits to patients suffering from major respiratory disorders.

 Pulmonary delivery of medication is often achieved by way of two types of inhalers, metered dose inhalers (“MDIs”) and dry powder inhalers (“DPIs”).
 MDIs, more commonly known as “puffers”, are designed to release a premeasured amount of medication into the air.
 In general, MDIs have a chamber that holds the medication and a propellant that turns the medication into a fine mist.
 A patient is required to push a button to force the medication out through the mouthpiece.
-This requires coordination by the patient of his/her inhalation with the actuation of the device and can be problematic for both children and the elderly.
+This requires coordination by the patient of his/her inhalation with the actuation of the device which can be problematic for many patients, especially for children and the elderly.
 DPIs also are designed to release a finite amount of medication but without the use of a chemical propellant to push the medication out of the inhaler.

 Instead, the medication is released by the patient inhaling a deep, fast breath.